We recommend installing the Hassio image as it is easiest to configure and have the easy to use and nice looking Lovelace graphical interface.

 So what you need to do is to add, remove and change the sensor definitions to match the correct Sensor ID:s (0001 in this case) with the correct description in HA, “Rad Return”

 The available and usable Sensor ID:s for different heatpumps can be found in the H60 web interface home screen.
-Also your MAC address has to be entered to every definition as this is how your H60 identifies itself.
+Also your MAC address has to be entered to every definition as this is how your H60 is identified.

 name: "Rad Return"

-Additionaly H60 is subscribing on the CMD topic to perform various requests.
+Additionaly H60 is subscribing on the CMD topic to perform various actions.

 Send data “STATUS” to the CMD topic to have H60 to publish current status.
 For example: Uptime, Wifi signal strength, etc.